 The efficient planning and monitoring of all the processes in the warehouse is becoming increasingly essential as the efficient use and provision of resources is a key factor in ensuring success.
 In order to guarantee the cost-effectiveness of warehouse operations, the quality and implementation of these activities must therefore be measured.

-The WAMAS LRM (short for "Labor and Resource Management") developed by SSI SCHAEFER records the performance of the warehouse staff.
+The WAMAS LRM (short for "Labour and Resource Management") developed by SSI SCHAEFER records the performance of the warehouse staff.
 Both activities that add value as well as those that do not are included.
 In order to record performance, warehouse processes are divided up into time modules.
 In order to do this, the LRM warehouse model calculates routes and the resulting transit times and time spent lifting, subsequently converting these into time modules based on the transport device used.
 Performance is then calculated by comparing the expected times with the actual times.
 The LRM system can be integrated into the WAMAS WMS warehouse management system and records all of the tasks carried out in WAMAS itself.
 It can also be used as a standalone solution, for which external interfaces are available.

-The data gathered can be used to develop a staff deployment schedule that balances and optimizes the processes in the warehouse.
+The data gathered can be used to develop a staff deployment schedule that balances and optimises the processes in the warehouse.
 In addition, individual dashboards and time-controlled reports can be created to ensure comprehensive process transparency and performance can be displayed in real time.
 These features help the operator to identify where there are gaps in the processes and where training is required.

 As part of a future development stage, both manual activities and automated process steps will be recorded and used for planning.
 This will help to achieve the ideal combination of automatic warehouse technology and a human workforce.